 3. Submit paperwork to a factoring company.
 Instead of hanging on to the invoice or freight bill and waiting for payment, you submit your forms to the trucking invoice factoring company.
 Also, instead of having to do the invoicing and billing yourself, some factoring companies (like Truckstop) offer full-service invoicing, taking that task off your plate.
 Also possibly required?
 Proof of operating authority and insurance.
 Check with the factoring company for specific details.
 In addition, check with your factoring company to see if it offers full-service invoicing.
 Truckstop does.

 4. Get paid up to 98% of the invoice value.
-When you sell your outstanding invoices, a good truck factoring company will pay you immediately, minus their fees.
+When you sell your outstanding invoices, a good truck factoring company will pay you within 24 hours, minus their fees.
 If you’re working with a broker, the factor will contact them for help in collecting payment from the shipper.

 5. Your broker collects payment.
 The factoring company then collects money from the broker.